-The committee signature page, complete with required signatures, must be submitted in print to the Library before the dissertation will be reviewed.
+The committee signature page, complete with required signatures, must be submitted to the Library before the dissertation will be reviewed.

 Signatures represent that the signer is satisfied with the contents of the document and that no further changes will be made to content.
 Any subsequent content changes will require a newly signed signature page to allow for each member to re-evaluate the document including the new changes.
 For security reasons, signatures should not be scanned for the PDF document; this page will remain absent of signatures for the electronic version.
-The Library will retain a copy of the signature page with the original signatures for archival purposes.
+The Library will retain a copy of the signature page for archival purposes.